openpnp/openpnp/Motion-Planner.md

 ![AdvancedMotionAnimation](https://user-images.githubusercontent.com/9963310/95627544-ab3c2480-0a7c-11eb-8d36-d6921ecf7423.gif)

-The motion planning will be illustrated in the [Motion Planner Diagnostics](#motion-planner-diagnostics) section, below.
+A blending example will be graphically illustrated in the [Motion Planner Diagnostics](#motion-planner-diagnostics) section, below.

 See the GcodeAsyncDriver's [[Interpolation settings|GcodeAsyncDriver#interpolation]] for the important **Junction Deviation** setting used in Motion Blending.

 Also make sure you use the **DirectionalCompensation** method (or **None**) selected in [[Backlash-Compensation]].
 Otherwise, this won't work due to small direction changes triggered by [[Backlash-Compensation]] in the corners.

+Finally, it must be repeated that this only works if all the moving axes are attached to the same driver/controller (see the discussion in [Motion Path Planning](#motion-path-planning)).

 ## Motion Planner